 Griffith Review is delighted to publish to the winners of the 2016 Josephine Ulrick Poetry and Literature Prizes.

-The Griffith University Josephine Ulrick Prizes are awarded annually to Australian poets and writers for a single poem or short story.
+Until 2016, the Griffith University Josephine Ulrick Prizes were awarded annually to Australian poets and writers for a single poem or short story.
 The prize was established in 1997 by Win Schubert, director of the Art Galleries Schubert on the Gold Coast, in celebration of the dynamic life of her gallery manager and close friend, Josephine Ulrick.

-The prizes are funded by Griffith University and administered by the School of Humanities in agreement with the Josephine Ulrick and Win Schubert Foundation for the Arts.
+The prizes were funded by Griffith University and administered by the School of Humanities in agreement with the Josephine Ulrick and Win Schubert Foundation for the Arts.

 About Josephine Ulrick